highmobility/vss-graphql-client-swift/README.md

 #### Local server

-To run the demo, please follow these steps:
+To run the demo against a local VSS GraphQL server, please follow these steps:

 1. get the VSS data server from [GENIVI/vss-graphql](https://github.com/GENIVI/vss-graphql)
 2. follow a _setup_ to run the VSS data server locally